jeffy893/riskrunners/README.md

-# The 9 Commandments of AI
+# The 9 Constraints of AI